Separation of congruence intervals and implications: Separating congruences

 For a subdirect product $\rel\sse\zA_1\tms\zA_n$ the relation `cannot be separated' on prime intervals of the $\zA_i$'s is clearly reflexive and transitive.
-If the algebras $\zA_i$ are Mal'tsev, it is also symmetric (for partial results see \cite{Bulatov02:maltsev-3-element,Bulatov17:semilattice}).
+Almost all of our main results require that this relation is also symmetric.
+If the algebras $\zA_i$ are Mal'tsev, this relation is symmetric (for partial results see \cite{Bulatov02:maltsev-3-element,Bulatov17:semilattice}).
 Moreover, it can be shown that it remains `almost' symmetric when the $\zA_i$'s contain no majority edges.
 In the general case however the situation is more complicated.
 Next we introduce conditions that make the `cannot be separated' relation to some extent symmetric, at least in what concerns our needs, as it will be demonstrated in Theorem~\ref{the:relative-symmetry}.
+From now on we again assume that algebras we work with belong to $\cV$.